Wednesday Dharma Night in person only

 We don't charge for our classes, and the team are not paid for their time.
 We simply ask that those who are able to do so make a donation to the centre to help us cover our running costs.

-The suggested amount, based on how many people come and how much it costs to run the centre, is £5-7, but this is not a fixed cost and everyone is equally welcome, even if you cannot give anything at all.
+The suggested amount, based on how many people come and how much it costs to run the centre, would be what you would pay for say a Yoga class, but this is not a fixed cost and everyone is equally welcome, even if you cannot give anything at all.